BenjaminTrainorJS/FCCBuild-Survey-Form/README.md

 I have focused on the HTML to ensure that the survey functions properly.

-There is currently no active CSS on this file.
-Will work towards having it resemble the example page, see: https://codepen.io/freeCodeCamp/full/VPaoNP
+There is minimal CSS on this file to look practical but nothing comprehensive.
+It somewaht resembles the example page, see: https://codepen.io/freeCodeCamp/full/VPaoNP

+I will appreciate any feedback or suggestions about the HTML side of things, I'm not too fussed about the look of it as I'm not a Graphic Designer.